getbraincloud/examples-unity/BCKart-Photon/README.md

 This project demonstrates a complete multiplayer game flow using **Photon** for network object synchronization and **brainCloud** for user authentication, lobby management, and matchmaking.

 The core integration removes Photon’s default room-based logic in favor of brainCloud-managed lobbies.
-Photon is used locally for real-time object handling, while brainCloud manages authentication, lobby creation, and matchmaking.

-## Known Issues

-- If the host leaves during gameplay, the match will be lost, all remaining users will return to the brainCloud Lobby.
+Photon is used locally for real-time object handling, while brainCloud manages authentication, lobby creation, matchmaking, and leaderboards.
+If the host leaves during gameplay, the match will be lost, all remaining users will return to the brainCloud Lobby.
+This way the lobby remains, and while not active in the gameplay session, others will be able to join the Lobby.

 ---

 ## Getting Started

 Mac Users, you may need to run ** xattr -r -d com.apple.quarantine ./BCKart-Photon.app ** and accept its permissions since the app is unsigned.

+Please ensure that you have setup your Fusion AppId, and configure it in Unity via Tools -> Fusion -> Realtime Settings.
+The app will not work until you do so.

+It is highly recommended to manage your Fusion App Servers, with a Custom Authentication configured as the AuthenticatePhoton webhook, associated with the AuthenticatePhoton.ccjs Cloud Script File of your app.

 ### Requirements